lar9482/CompilerProject/README.md

 - [ ] IR generation
 - [ ] Converting IR to assembly language in the runtime
 - [ ] Optimization somewhere?

+# BACKLOG(TODO features for later)
+1. Implement support for global variables.